fokkog/tableofprizes/README.md

 Differences between running locally and running in the Azure cloud:

 1. The DB provider changes from H2 (in-memory) to Azure SQL Database (SQL Server in the cloud, the cheapest DB option available in Azure).
-2. Log levels are higher.
+2. Log levels become lower.

 ## lessons learned so far